Q. Where does the oil go?

 A: A spacer is an add-on device that allows you to dispense the respiratory medication from the inhaler slower, turning it into a very fine mist instead of a high-pressure spray.
-This way the medication will reach deep into the lungs where it is most effective, instead of hitting the tongue or the back of the throat which can increase the likelihood of a sore throat or oral thrush.
+This way the medication will reach deep into the lungs where it is most effective, instead of hitting the tongue or the back of the throat where it can side effects. .

 Q: Why is it important for my child to use a spacer and mask with a MDI?